Words that should be banned: Talent

 Turns out, of course, that neither did the bankers.
 And their financial alchemy was about as effective as, well, alchemy.

 And now?
-Well, apparently, Lloyd Blankfein, CEO of Goldman Sachs, has been telling his staff not to flash their money around too much, for fear of attracting attention (isn’t that what Mafia bosses always tell their henchmen to do after a successful heist?).
+Well, apparently, the CEO of one of the world's most well-known investment banks, has been telling his staff not to flash their money around too much, for fear of attracting attention (isn’t that what Mafia bosses always tell their henchmen to do after a successful heist?).

 And I suspect the bankers will be toning down the talent talk too, given their new status as the guys who made you realise that that pointy-shoed, slavebox-touting estate agent wasn’t so bad after all.
 You know, in the grand scheme of things.